 The checker class must be annotated by @TypeQualifiers, which lists the annotations that make up the type hierarchy for this checker (including polymorphic qualifiers), provided as an array of class literals.
-Each one is a type qualifier whose definition bears the @TypeQualifier meta-annotation (or is returned by the BaseTypeChecker-.getSupportedTypeQualifiers method).
+Each one is a

 The checker class bridges between the compiler and the checker plugin.
 It invokes the type-rule check visitor on every Java source file being compiler, and provides a simple API, report, to issue errors using the compiler error reporting mechanism.